ColourlessSpearmint/Mantis/devlog.md

 - Game Logic Tests: In order to verify that the card dealing was fixed, I added a test for it.
 I also added some more tests for the other functions.
 - Bot Tests: To verify that the bots perform as their strategies dictate, I added some tests.
 I've only tested the first two bots (and the general-purpose MatchPlayer function) so far, and I'll do the rest later.
 Probably.

+## December 30, 2024: Beginning the Neural Network

+I've been putting off actually starting work on the neural network, but I had to start working on it at some point.
+It wasn't actually as much work as I suspected, due in large part because most of the PyTorch code (model.py, replay_buffer.py, train.py) was written by ChatGPT.
+I wrote env.py to integerate ChatGPT's code with the game logic.
+The NN doesn't seem to be learning very well, so I'll have to fix that tomorrow.